mnit-rtmc/iris/docs/cameras.md

 ## Camera Keyboards

 Dedicated keyboards are supported for easier camera control.
 These keyboards have joysticks for _pan / tilt / zoom_ control.
-Two protocols are supported:
+Two [protocol]s are supported:
 [Pelco-P] and Panasonic CU-950.

 To configure a [Pelco-P] keyboard, a [comm link] using the `pelcop` protocol